Steven Landek

-Steven M. Landek (born December 23, 1955) is a member of the Illinois Senate representing the 12th district since his appointment in 2011.
+Steven M. Landek (born December 23, 1955) was a member of the Illinois Senate representing the 12th district since his appointment in 2011.
 The 12th district includes all or parts of Bridgeview, Burbank, Bedford Park, McCook, Brookfield, Riverside, Berwyn, and Cicero.
 Prior to the 2011 redistricting he represented the 11th district.
 He is currently the Mayor of Bridgeview and the Lyons Township Democratic Committeeman.